Expensify named a TrustRadius Buyer's Choice 2026 award winner.

 When tax season rolls around, it’s time to report your business expenses on your tax return.
 If you're self-employed or operate a small business, you'll likely file your business expenses on Form 1040 Schedule C. This form is used to calculate your business’s profit or loss, and the total gets transferred to your personal tax return, reducing your overall taxable income.

-A few common mistakes to avoid include failing to document your expenses properly, mixing personal and business expenses, or overestimating the business use of your home or vehicle.
-Accurate reporting is essential to avoid penalties and stay on the IRS’s good side.
+Common mistakes to avoid: failing to document expenses properly, mixing personal and business expenses, or overestimating the business use of your home or vehicle.
+Accurate reporting is essential to avoid penalties.

-However, there are risks involved in incorrectly deducting expenses.
-Filing inaccurate deductions on your Schedule C can trigger an IRS audit, and you may face penalties for claiming personal expenses as business write-offs.
-To avoid these issues, ensure you’re only deducting allowable expenses and keeping thorough documentation.
+There are risks to getting it wrong, though.
+Filing inaccurate deductions on your Schedule C can trigger an IRS audit, and penalties apply if personal expenses are claimed as business write-offs.
+The solution is straightforward: only deduct allowable expenses, and keep thorough documentation to back them up.

-While audits aren't common, they do happen.
-Being audit-ready involves keeping meticulous records and being able to justify every deduction you claim.
-Proper documentation can save you a lot of stress if the IRS comes knocking.
+Being audit-ready means keeping meticulous records and being able to justify every deduction you claim.
+Proper documentation can save significant stress if the IRS comes knocking.

 The importance of accurate record-keeping for tax season and beyond

 Accurate record-keeping is the foundation of a smooth tax season and essential for maintaining a clear financial picture of your business.
-Organized records ensure that you can claim all eligible small business or self-employed tax deductions and provide documentation if needed.
+Organized records ensure that you can claim all eligible small business or self-employed tax deductions and defend them if needed.

 Benefits of organized records